 Salamanders were examined twice daily by the study director and/or study staff and their condition and any mortalities were recorded.
-Animals were examined more frequently as symptoms progressed, but how frequently depended on how quickly the symptoms progressed.
+Animals were examined more frequently as signs of toxicant exposure progressed, but how frequently depended on how quickly the signs progressed.
 If any animal was observed, in the opinion of research or animal care staff, to be experiencing more than momentary pain or distress, they contacted the Study Director and/or the Attending Veterinarian to have the animal examined and possibly euthanized.
-Signs of severe pain and distress and of a moribund condition that was used as criteria for humane killing of study animals listed by OECD (2000) included abnormal vocalization, persistent difficult labored breathing, prolonged impaired ambulation preventing the animal from reaching or water, persistent convulsions, and significant blood loss.
+Signs of severe pain and distress and of a moribund condition that were used as criteria for humane killing of study animals listed by Organisation for Economic Co-operation and Development (2000) included abnormal vocalization, persistent difficult labored breathing, prolonged impaired ambulation preventing the animal from reaching or water, persistent convulsions, and significant blood loss.
 Dead salamanders were weighed and placed in individual, labeled zip-lock bags and frozen for later rodenticide residue determination by the Analytical Chemistry Unit (ACU) staff.
 All surviving salamanders were euthanized at the end of the study using MS222 for later submission to ACU staff.

-Aniedes and Ensatina salamanders were necropsied at the end of the study to check for signs of internal hemorrhaging (Stone et al. 1999).
-Additionally, some crickets were used for residue analyses along with samples of the water that had been exposed to the crushed pellets.
-We also had some of rodenticide pellets analyzed for the concentration of active ingredients in them.
+Aneides and Ensatina salamanders were necropsied at the end of the study to check for signs of internal hemorrhaging (Stone et al. 1999).
+Additionally, some crickets were analyzed for rodenticide residues along with samples of the water that had been exposed to the crushed pellets.
+We also had a sample of rodenticide pellets analyzed for the concentration of active ingredients in them.

 Results

+Trial 1

-There were 2 trials conducted.
-The Trial 1 used Aneides (n= 12) and Ensatina (n= 8) salamanders.
-These were divided into 3 groups: brodifacoum exposure group (n= 7), diphacinone exposure group (n= 7), and a control group (no rodenticide exposure (n= 6) and each group contained some of both species,
+Sample sizes for Trial 1 were n= 12 for Aneides and n= 8 for Ensatina salamanders.
+These were divided into 3 groups: brodifacoum exposure group (n= 7), diphacinone exposure group (n= 7), and a control group (no rodenticide exposure (n= 6), with each group containing some of both species.

-Both routes of exposure to the rodenticides were used with the 2 treatment groups: oral exposure (fed crickets dusted with powdered rodenticide) and dermal exposure (paper towels in the cage wetted with water that had been soaked with crushed/powdered rodenticide pellets and then sprinkled with powered and crushed rodenticide pellets).
+Both routes of exposure to rodenticides were used with the two treatment groups: oral exposure (fed crickets dusted with powdered rodenticide) and dermal exposure (rodenticide-contaminated wet paper towels)).

-In the brodifacoum group, 2 (both Aneides) of the 7 salamanders died (28.6% mortality).
-We noted a sloughing of skin in some animals (57.1%) and sores (mainly on the underside of animals; 14.3%).
-One of our chemists noted that the pellets for both brodifacoum and diphacinone are rather acidic so this may been responsible for much of the skin sloughing and sores.
+Table 1 summarizes the results of Trial 1.
+In the brodifacoum group, two (both Aneides) of the seven salamanders died (28.6% mortality).
+We noted a sloughing of skin in some animals (four of seven) and sores (mainly on the underside of animals; one of seven).
+One of our may be responsible for much of the skin sloughing and sores.
 There were no deaths in the control group and we did not note any sloughing of skin or sores.
 There was a considerable difference in cricket consumption by the salamanders in all 3 groups.
-During the brodifacoum exposure period, salamanders consumed 3-14 crickets, while in the post exposure period they consumed 1-32 crickets.
+During the brodifacoum exposure period, individual cricket consumption ranged from 3 to14 crickets, while in the post-exposure period consumption by the remaining salamanders ranged from 1 to 32 crickets.
 There was an increase in cricket consumption in the post-exposure period in 3 of 4 salamanders.
 Additionally, skin sloughing and sores seemed to decrease in the post-exposure period.
 Over the course of the study, there was a small loss of weight in the salamanders (0.4-3.4g).
 Upon necropsy of the two dead Aneides salamanders, internal hemorrhaging was noted.
 After euthanasia of the surviving salamanders, necropsy revealed no internal bleeding.
-Brodifacoum residues in salamanders were quite variable, but low: Aneides 42.7-226 ppb (parts per billion); Ensatina 48.3-101 ppb.
+Brodifacoum residues in salamanders were quite variable, but low (see discussion for comparisons): Aneides 42.7-226 µg/g, or ppb (parts per billion); Ensatina 48.3-101 ppb.